harry-david-brown/sudoku-autoregressive-transformer/README.md

 ## What This Is

 A standard autoregressive transformer trained to solve Sudoku puzzles token by token, left to right.
-No constraint rules are specified — only data.
+No constraint rules are specified, only data.

 ---